 There are two different types of tests that can be done to look for Down's syndrome during pregnancy - a screening test and a diagnostic test.

-As mentioned above, every woman has a risk of having a baby with Down's syndrome.
-A screening test is offered to all women in the UK during early pregnancy to look at the risk in this pregnancy of the baby being born with Down's syndrome.
+As mentioned above, every woman has a chance of having a baby with Down's syndrome.
+A screening test is offered to all women in the UK during early pregnancy to look at the chance in this pregnancy of the baby being born with Down's syndrome.

 All pregnant women should be offered a screening test for Down's syndrome.
 However, these tests are not compulsory.
 It is your choice as to whether you have the test or not.